Signed in as:

 filler@godaddy.com

-A six-part intensive in theatre-making through improvisation.
+Six workshops in theatre-making through improvisation.

-Bringing attention to what's at play —
+Bringing attention to what's at play, in life —

 within us, between us, and around us.

-Bringing intention to how we play —
+Bringing intention to play, in the making —

 with a sense of Self, Status, Story, Space, Style, and Scene.